Lesson Plan

 For Teachers K - 6th

-Students create original works of art using their knowledge of Georgia O'Keeffe's artwork, flowers, pencils, crayons, and pastels in this K-6 Art activity.
-The activity includes Georgia O'Keeffe resource links and a recommended reading...
+Students create original works of art using their knowledge of Georgia O'Keeffe's artwork, flowers, pencils, crayons, and pastels in this K-6 Art instructional activity.
+The instructional activity includes Georgia O'Keeffe resource...

 Lesson Plan